1

 advice to all is “Don’t kill any living beings.
 Don't

-.
+try to rule them.
 To kill any living being amounts to killing

 one self.
 Compassion to others is compassion to one's own self.
 Just